-The GOES-R ground system will receive the raw data from GOES-R series spacecraft and generate Level 1b and Level 2+ products.
-The ground system will also make these products available to users in a timely manner consistent with the GOES-R latency requirements.
-Level 1b data from each instrument and Level 2+ data from the Geostationary Lightning Mapper (GLM) will be distributed to direct readout users with antenna receivers by means of spacecraft relay as GOES Rebroadcast (GRB).
-Level 1b products and Level 2+ products will be provided to the Product Distribution & Access (PDA) System for users.
+The GOES-R ground system receives the raw data from GOES-R series spacecraft and generates Level 1b and Level 2+ products.
+The ground system also makes these products available to users in a timely manner consistent with the GOES-R latency requirements.
+Level 1b data from each instrument and Level 2+ data from the Geostationary Lightning Mapper (GLM) is distributed to direct readout users with antenna receivers by means of spacecraft relay as GOES Rebroadcast (GRB).
+Level 1b products and Level 2+ products are provided to the Product Distribution & Access (PDA) System for users.

-The Ground Segment (GS) will operate from three sites.
-The first of which is the NOAA Satellite Operations Facility (NSOF).
+The Ground Segment (GS) operates from three sites.
+The first is the NOAA Satellite Operations Facility (NSOF).
 NSOF is responsible for the primary Mission Management (MM) functions which include: Tracking, Telemetry, and Command (TT&C), Product Generation (PG), and Product Distribution (PD) functions of Level 2+ products.
-The Wallops Command and Data Acquisition Station (WCDAS) in Wallops Island Virginia will provide space communications services and Level 1b product generation.
-The third site is a geographically isolated Consolidated Backup Facility (CBU) located at Fairmont,

-WV.
-It will function as a completely independent backup for designated MM, PG and PD functions for the production and delivery of Level 1b, Key Performance Parameters (KPPs), and GOES Rebroadcast (GRB) data and will be capable of remote operation from NSOF and WCDAS.
+The Wallops Command and Data Acquisition Station (WCDAS) in Wallops Island Virginia provides space communications services and Level 1b product generation.
+The third site is a geographically isolated Consolidated Backup Facility (CBU) located at Fairmont, WV.
+It functions as a completely independent backup for designated MM, PG and PD functions for the production and delivery of Level 1b, Key Performance Parameters (KPPs), and GOES Rebroadcast (GRB) data and is capable of remote operation from NSOF and WCDAS.
 The RBU will have visibility to all operational and on-orbit spare satellites.
 The Enterprise Management (EM) function lies over all ground segment components and locations.

-The PD functionality will provide for direct distribution of GOES-R product data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) and the Environmental Satellite Processing Center (ESPC).
-The Environmental Satellite Processing and Distribution System (ESPDS), Product Distribution and Access (PDA) will receive GOES-R data and distribute the data to users and to the Comprehensive Large Array-data Stewardship System (CLASS).
+The PD functionality provides for direct distribution of GOES-R product data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) and the Environmental Satellite Processing Center (ESPC).
+The Environmental Satellite Processing and Distribution System (ESPDS), Product Distribution and Access (PDA) receives GOES-R data and distributes the data to users and to the Comprehensive Large Array-data Stewardship System (CLASS).
 ESPDS and CLASS are co-located at the Environmental Satellite Processing Center (ESPC) at NSOF.
 CLASS will provide long-term archive and access services to retrospective users of GOES-R data.
 The CLASS system is considered external to the GOES-R Ground Segment and is part of the NOAA infrastructure interface.